rebelsky/sams-assorted-musings-reflections/fall-planning-2020-06-18.md

 synchronous online students, and asynchronous online students, all at the same time.

-I've heard that most tudents would prefer "traditional" in-person courses.
+I've heard that most students would prefer "traditional" in-person courses.
 And Grinnell will certainly offer some of those.
 It will be easiest with scurries.
 But once you impose social distancing, things get complicated.
 Even if you have a small class (so no